graphdr/formatdown/README.md

 #> [1] "$101,100$"
 ```

-which, in an *.Rmd* or *.qmd* document, are rendered using inline math
+which, in an `.Rmd` or `.qmd` output document, are rendered using inline
-as
+math as

 - Scientific notation: $1.011 \times 10^{5}$.
 - Engineering notation: $101.1 \times 10^{3}$
 - Decimal notation: $101,100$.

-*Data frame*, typically rendered as a table.
+*Data frame*.
+Typically rendered as a table.
 We independently format
-three columns from the `water` data frame included with *formatdown*.
+three columns from the `water` data frame included with `formatdown`.

 ``` r
 # Extract three columns